Skip To Main Content

 SCI 450 • ADV Physics: Electricity and Magnetism

 In this Advanced course, students will gain an understanding of advanced topics in physics built from a calculus-based study of electricity and magnetism.
-These foundational concepts will be strengthened through real-world applications such as renewable energy and sustainable transportation in a way that supports DA’s strategic goals in sustainability.
+Core topics will include electrostatics, circuits, and magnetism.

 Read More about SCI 450 • ADV Physics: Electricity and Magnetism